Happy Hunting Grounds in the Arctic

 With that many men away on whale hunt, the women of many Wadden Sea islands, and especially those of the region of Nordfriesland, were basically left on their own half of the year, from late February to September.
 Only together with their small children, the elderly, and perhaps a stray reverend.
 No, do not let your imagination run wild now with this lucky reverend.
 The moral was chaste and strict.
 Adultery and illegitimate children did not happen, so they have repeatedly reassured us.

-Concerning the men, the whalers, it's interesting to know that the west coast of Greenland islands had names like De Vrouweneilanden ‘the women islands’ and, the aforementioned, Liefde Baai ‘love bay’.
+Concerning the men, the whalers, it is interesting to know that the west coast of Greenland islands had names like De Vrouweneilanden ‘the women islands’ and, the aforementioned, Liefde Baai ‘love bay’.
 In fact, a whole creole generation grew up on the west coast (Zwier 2019).
 Would their wives and fiancées back home have known?
 From journals we know that Inuit women were invited onto the ships to dance (Baars-Visser 2022).
-Maybe for obvious reasons, journals didn't provide any more details what happened after the dancing.
+Maybe for obvious reasons, journals did not provide any more details what happened after the dancing.

 (how sad it is, when all men have sailed from our island.
 In the first few days everything is very quiet, you hardly see anyone walking in the fields, and it seems as if the inhabitants are very close to extinction)